cfsengineering/CEASIOMpy/doc/source/user_guide/modules/SU2Run/index.rst

 :Categories: Aerodynamics, CFD, |Apms|

-SU2 is a CFD code develop by Stanford University
+SU2 is a CFD code developped by Stanford University.

 Installation